Universal-Basic-Compute/kinos10/blueprints/kinos-ventures/template/README.md

 - **Website Development Mode**: For creating web content and digital presentations
 - **Investor Pitch Mode**: For developing materials targeted at potential investors
 - **Strategy Mode**: For long-term planning and strategic decision-making
+- **Technical Planning Mode**: For technical architecture and development roadmaps
+- **Fundraising Mode**: For comprehensive fundraising preparation and investor communications
+- **Team Building Mode**: For organizational design and talent strategy
+- **Market Analysis Mode**: For competitive analysis and market opportunity assessment

 ## Getting Started